BoothGroup/evcont/README.md

 # EVCont
 This package bundles different scripts and tools for the application of the eigenvector continuation from few variational *ab initio* states, as discussed in our upcoming manuscript: Y. Rath and G. H. Booth.
-Interpolating many-body wave functions for accelerated molecular dynamics on near-exact electronic surfaces [1]
+Interpolating numerically exact many-body wave functions for accelerated molecular dynamics [1]